-All of the indices in this chart indicate a trend in rising prices for all goods and services, albeit some with some volatility.
+All of the indices reported above indicate a trend in rising prices, albeit with some volatility.
 They also reflect the impact of the commodity boom and the global financial crisis.

-This chart suggests that accident towing businesses have most likely experienced increasing costs broadly in line with inflation since the last accident towing fee adjustment.
-This observation is broadly consistent with the opinions of industry stakeholders such the VACC and accident towing businesses that have identified certain cost pressures, in particular increased motor fuel and labour costs.
+This chart suggests that accident towing businesses have most likely experienced increasing costs since the last accident towing fee adjustment.
+This observation is broadly consistent with the opinions of industry stakeholders such the VACC and accident towing businesses that have identified certain cost pressures, in particular increased motor fuel and labour costs.7